 There is quite a lot of work with Potato Stuffed Cabbage Rolls preparation, but the taste is so good, that you need to check it out.
 The recipe comes from the eastern borderlands, I found information that they were cooked in Lviv, which is a territory of today’s Ukraine.
-I cannot stop thinking about a situation of Ukraine people’s nightmare, that is going on right now.
-Let’s pray, so that the war was stopped and Ukrainians could live in a free country.

 - cabbage head

 - 1 kg / 2 and half lb potatoes